 Departing Tennis Canada in 2004 after 15 years at the helm, Moffatt left the organization in a better position than when he joined it, ready for the next level.

-He was officially inducted into the Canadian Tennis Hall of Fame during the 2015 Rogers Cup presented by National Bank at Aviva Centre, on the same Centre Court that he helped build over 10 years earlier.
+He was officially inducted into the Canadian Tennis Hall of Fame during the 2015 Rogers Cup presented by National Bank at Sobeys Stadium, on the same Centre Court that he helped build over 10 years earlier.